The Joint Japan/World Bank Graduate Scholarship Program

 When is the deadline?

-The annual call for this scholarship opens on 22nd February 2018 and closes on 12th April 2018.
+The annual call for this scholarship opens on 21st February 2019 and closes on 11th April 2019.
+(Please note that these dates are tentative)

 How do I apply?